 Cause and effect — an idea so basic we take it for granted.
 You strike a pool ball cross the table, and depending on your speed and angle, you may or may not sink it in a pocket.
 Every time we take to the city streets in our automobiles we encounter the stop and go rhythm of cause and effect affecting our commute through the virtues of a traffic jam or a chance fender bender.
 Run a red light, and watch your insurance increase.
 Tip over a cup coffee and a hot mess spills across the table.
 Drop a glass and it shatters.
 This fundamental aspect of physical existence that is cause and effect provides consciousness with a never-ending scientific inquest of trial and error for the simple fact that it endlessly generates data — “What happens if…?”

 Now, let’s extend beyond inanimate objects colliding in space/time to breach the cause and effect of actions and words from sentient beings.
-Termites gnaw at the fibers of your house for long enough and it will fall down.
+Some would call this karma, but I’m all about the ideas beyond the words so let’s set that word aside for now.
+If termites gnaw at the fibers of your house for long enough it will fall down.
 Kill all the wolves in a given region and watch everything about that ecosystem change.
 Whether it is the polar dance of predator and prey, or subtle social, cultural, emotional encounters between humans: experiences and communications within and between species have lasting impacts not just on the world around us, but within us — informing our attitudes, beliefs, and subsequent actions.
 Why does anybody do anything?
 Because of whatever happened previously.
-And so each moment is a pearl giving birth to the next pearl on the strand, the next ring on the tree, as consciousness skips from one morsel of spacetime to the next gathering data on its sojourn through the cosmos of itself.
+Each moment is a pearl giving birth to the next pearl on the strand, the next ring on the tree, as consciousness skips from one morsel of spacetime to the next gathering data on its sojourn through the cosmos of itself.

 Circles are conducive to movement because they are a product of movement, just as our entire solar system is a product of movement.
 Planets formed into spheres because they were/are in a constant state of motion.